Archives

 Your Donations Keep Our Engines Running

-The Winnipeg Fire Museum relies on your donations in order to continue with our mission.
+The Winnipeg Firefighters Museum aims to entertain and educate our visitors about the current processes and historical stories of the fire service.
+The museum relies on your donations in order to continue with the mission of the Winnipeg Firefighters Historical Society.
 Please follow the link below to make a secure, charitable donation.